 - Cell phones must be turned off in the library building.
 Patrons who must make calls are asked to do so on the porch.

 Donations of Books and Other Materials

-The library welcomes gifts of books, audio books, music CDs and movie DVDs in excellent condition and at certain times of the year (please check with the librarian).
-The library does not accept textbooks, out-of-date reference books and travel guides, encyclopedias, Reader's Digest condensed books, VHS video tapes, computer manuals, or books that are soiled, torn, or smell of smoke or mildew.
+The library welcomes gifts of books, audio books, and movie DVDs in excellent condition and at certain times of the year (please check with the librarian).
+The library does not accept textbooks, out-of-date reference books and travel guides, encyclopedias, Reader's Digest condensed books, VHS video tapes, computer manuals, unpublished manuscripts, or books that are soiled, torn, or smell of smoke or mildew.
 The library reserves the right to decide whether items donated should be added to the collection.
 Any books the library cannot use will be disposed of in whatever manner the librarian deems best.